noirscape/SwitchGuideOLD/sdcard.md

 - The latest release of [Checkpoint](https://github.com/FlagBrew/Checkpoint/releases/latest){: .a-table target="_blank"}.
 Download the `.nro` file.
 - The latest release of [hb-appstore](https://github.com/vgmoose/hb-appstore/releases/latest){: .a-table target="_blank"}.
 - [sys-ftpd.kip](https://noirscape.github.io/SwitchGuide/assets/sys-ftpd.kip){: .a-table} ([source](https://github.com/jakibaki/sys-ftpd){: .a-table target="_blank"})
 - [hekate_ipl.ini](https://noirscape.github.io/SwitchGuide/assets/hekate_ipl.ini){: .a-table} (use Ctrl-S or Apple key-S to save this file.)
 Make sure this file ends in `.ini` !
 Some browsers might add `.txt` to the end of this filename.
 If your browser does this, remove the `.txt` extension!
 On Windows you might need to disable hiding extensions from files.
-To do so, [see this wikihow](https://www.wikihow.tech/Show-File-Extensions-on-Windows) .
+To do so, [see this wikihow](https://www.wikihow.tech/Show-File-Extensions-on-Windows){: .a-table} .
 - The latest release of [nx-hbloader](https://github.com/switchbrew/nx-hbloader/releases/latest){: .a-table}

 ### Setting up your sd card